Flood impact in Burlington mounts as more damage reported

 Published August 15, 2024 at 6:10 pm

-flood Burlington rain damage
+flood Mississauga rain damage

 The impact of the July floods in Burlington continues to mount.